Exercise and ADHD

 Regular exercise can be a game-changer for children with ADHD.
 Physical activity helps in improving focus and attention.
 When you engage in activities like running, swimming, or cycling, it can enhance your child's ability to concentrate on tasks.
 This improvement stems from increased dopamine production, a neurotransmitter linked to attention and learning.

 Another key benefit is mood regulation.
-Exercise releases endorphins, which can elevate mood and reduce feelings of anxiety and depression.
+Exercise releases endorphins, which can elevate mood and reduce feelings of anxiety and depression and help ward off burnout.
 By incorporating physical activities into your child’s daily routine, you may notice a happier and more balanced temperament.

 Exercise also benefits social skills development.
 Team sports or group activities offer opportunities for children with ADHD to interact with peers in a structured setting.
 This can help them learn important social cues and build lasting friendships.